-Welcome to the Big Fish Lab
+Welcome to the Chapple Big Fish Lab

-In the Big Fish Lab (BFL), we study sharks and other large marine predators around the world focusing on their movements, behaviors and population dynamics.
+In the Chapple Big Fish Lab, we study sharks and other large marine predators around the world focusing on their movements, behaviors and population dynamics.
 From South Africa to Australia to California, using state-of-the-art technology and techniques, we sample and electronically tag animals to gain insights into their lives when we aren’t there to observe them.
 In Oregon, we leverage partnerships with industry, management, science and local communities to study the sharks off our coasts to better understand the roles these animals play in our marine ecosystems and economies.
-Relatively little is known about how sharks affect our coastal ecosystems and communities in the Pacific Northwest, but here in the Big Fish Lab, we are changing that.
+Relatively little is known about how sharks affect our coastal ecosystems and communities in the Pacific Northwest, but here in the Chapple Big Fish Lab, we are changing that.

 Did you know?